BigStepIdiomas/bigstepidiomas.github.io/pages-field-sre-faq.md

 ### Adding User for Automations
 To set up a new user with administrative privileges for automations, follow these steps:

-This command creates a new user with the username "awx" and sets the user's shell to /bin/bash.
-The user will be added to the "sudo" group, granting administrative privileges.
+This command creates a new user with the username `awx` and sets the user's shell to `/bin/bash`.
+The user will be added to the `sudo` group, granting administrative privileges.

 - Create a new user for automations.